310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_v2.md

 {% bubble Shinobu northinking %}
 Yes, since they apparently plan to build an ES branch of some sort in Okinawa.
 Tenshouin-dono and his unit members are likely working towards that.

-Though, it’s more so a project to build an amusement park…[^7]
+Though, it’s more so a project to build an amusement park…[^9]

-However, it seems that there is no land available in the mainland to build such a park, so they are instead aiming for Hoshijima.
+However, it seems that there is no land available in the main island to build such a park, so they are instead aiming for Hoshijima.
 {% endbubble %}

 {% bubble Chiaki norsmile2 %}
 Hm.
-If the amusement park and various establishments are arranged, its vicinity might actually develop tremendously, in a similar fashion to a certain dreamland.[^8]
+If the amusement park and various establishments are arranged, its vicinity might actually develop tremendously, in a similar fashion to a certain dreamland.[^10]

 While building the park, they may remove all the unusable ruins, too.